Our Board of Directors

 Jerrell Cox began attending camp in 1994, where he returned summer after summer for the next thirteen years.
 As his camp leadership skills developed, Jerrell gained the respect of camp staff and was offered increasing degrees of responsibility including Head Counselor, Expedition Coordinator, and Leadership in Training Coordinator.

 In October 2003, Jerrell joined the United South End Settlements (USES) After School Program as a group leader during the school year.
 After a year, he was promoted to Lead Group Leader, and shortly after became the After School Site Coordinator.
 During his five years as ASP Site Coordinator, Jerrell completed a school-age youth credentialing program, aligned the program’s curriculum with Boston Public School Learning Standards, and implemented a research-based child assessment tool.
 In 2009, he was promoted to the Director of Out of School Time Programs and Camp Hale; within this role, Jerrell launched several new program initiatives, including father-son weekend, family camp, rookie camp, trip and travel, and Girls Camp!
 In 2015, Jerrell was promoted to Director of Camp Hale.
-Since that time, Jerrell and the USES team have updated the programs and equaled the dosage between girls and boys, raised the revenue, and are in the early stages of a Capital Campaign that will ensure Camp Hale for generations.
+Since that time, Jerrell and the USES team have updated the programs and equaled the dosage between girls and boys, raised the revenue, and are in the second stages of a Capital Campaign that will ensure Camp Hale for generations.

 Click this link to be directed to the USES / Camp Hale webpage: